 My approach

 I am an integrative therapist and counsellor and this means that I draw from a range of psychotherapy modalities and adapt how I work to suit the needs of the client, where my role is to hold space and be an empathetic witness to what unfolds.
-I work mainly from a psychodynamic and humanistic perspective, where I blend elements of mindful awareness, body psychotherapy, CBT and trauma informed therapy.

-I have a background in education and the wellness sector and this along with my experience as a therapist allows me to intuitively and empathically support clients facing challenges, in an inclusive space, enabling us to make sense of our world.
-There is no right or wrong way to think or feel in the therapy room and every experience is welcomed with non judgement.
-My work is founded on my core values of respect, authenticity, curiosity and compassion.
+I have a background in education and the wellness sector, and this, along with my experience as a therapist, allows me to intuitively and empathically support clients facing challenges in an inclusive space, enabling us to make sense of our world.
+There is no right or wrong way to think or feel in the therapy room, and every experience is welcomed with non-judgement.
+My work is founded on my core values of respect, authenticity, curiosity, and compassion.

 Qualifications